Fulton County holds elections amid state takeover threat

 Amid a flood of criticism, the county election board voted in February to fire elections director Rick Barron, only to have its decision rejected by the Board of Commissioners.

 The drumbeat of negativity has been tough on county staffers.
-Barron dismisses much of it as politically motivated, noting that a statewide convention of county election officials gave Fulton a regional award for overcoming obstacles during the 2020 election cycle.
+Barron dismisses much of it as politically motivated, noting that at a statewide convention of county election officials, Fulton received a regional award for overcoming obstacles during the 2020 election cycle.

 “Our peers nominated us for that and we got a thundering standing ovation,” he said.